 Hormonal imbalance can wreak havoc in more ways than one.
 When your hormones get out of whack, it can affect everything from your emotional to your physical health, affecting virtually everything you do.
 While it’s practically impossible to know whether an imbalance is coming your way, there are some preventive steps you can take.
-Here’s how I manage my hormone levels as naturally as possible.
+Here’s how I balance my hormone levels as naturally as possible.

-I welcome protein and healthy fats
+Balance hormones by welcoming protein and healthy fats

 I cannot stress the importance of getting .
 It’s helpful for balancing hormones but also for pretty much everything else in life: managing stress, controlling weight, maintaining energy levels—the list goes on.
 Of course, it doesn’t always work out the way I want it to, but I aim for eight hours every night.